 Instead of using flour to thicken soups and gravies, soak chia seeds in water and allow the gel to form, then mix it in.

-Chia seeds are versatile, and their benefits are endless.
-Studies suggest that regularly consuming them can lead to a nutritional boost in minerals and vitamins.
+Chia seeds in water are versatile, and their benefits are endless.
+Studies suggest that regularly consuming chia can lead to a nutritional boost in minerals and vitamins.
 It can also inhibit inflammation, reduce the risk of heart disease, regulate your blood glucose, and enhance weight loss, among other benefits.

 If you’ve not been consuming chia, maybe it’s time.
 Besides, there are a variety of ways to help you consume them and actually enjoy them.